"Over the coming decades, the UK population will face a wide

-Improving the health of the public by 2040
+improve the health of the public as a whole.
+This report explores

 Improving the health of the public by 2040: Optimising the research environment for a healthier, fairer future